alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/01_Research_question.md

 ---

-> **Summary.** It is absolutely essential to have a well-formulated research question, better think it over and over than to start your project with an ill-specifeid research question.
+> **Summary.** It is absolutely essential to have a well-formulated research question, better think it over and over than to start your project with an ill-specified research question.
 Also, identify potential collaborators and discuss your question with them.
-One of them should be assigend to be the Research Transparency Advisor, and all of them (but notnecessarily *only* them) will be potential co-authors of a manuscript that eventually results from your project, so make sure that everyone involved in principle *can* and actually *does* filfil the criteria for athorship.
+One of them should be assigend to be the so-called Research Transparency Advisor, and all of them (but notnecessarily *only* them) will be potential co-authors of a manuscript that eventually results from your project, so make sure that everyone involved in principle *can* and actually *does* filfil the criteria for athorship.

 ---
 ## Starting point